Green Fusion Combination Whole House Filter & Water Softener

 Is the resin crosslinked type?

 All resin is crosslinked.
 Crosslinked refers to the strength of the bead and how well it resists chlorine damage.
-The Green Fusion standard is 8%, but 10% is available for a nominal upcharge.
+The higher the percentage, the better the resin.
+The Green Fusion uses 10% crosslinked resin.

 Is the carbon catalytic media?